Peter-Mihalik/brain/SSet.md

 	- find the smallest element $y$ such that $y>=x$.
 Return $y$ if such element exists or null
 	- this is called succesor search (returns meaningfull result even if x doesnt exastly match y)
 	- it is slower (logarithmic complexity compared to konstant time of the USet.find(x)) and it has more complex implementation
-- [[Uset]] should be preffered over SSet unless extra functionality provided by find is needed
+- [[Uset]] should be preffered over SSet unless extra functionality provided by find (succesor search) is needed

 ---